 From 1942, PPFA concentrated its efforts on strengthening its ties to affiliates, expanding public education programs, and improving its medical and research work.

-In 1942, the name of the Birth Control Federation of America (BCFA) was changed to the Planned Parenthood Federation of America.
+In 1942 the name of the Birth Control Federation of America was changed to the Planned Parenthood Federation of America.

-In 1942, the successor organization to the American Birth Control League became Planned Parenthood.
+In 1942, the American Birth Control League's successor organization became Planned Parenthood.

-In 1955, Planned Parenthood began to advocate abortion law reform when medical director Mary Calderone convened a national conference of medical professionals on the issue.
+In 1955, Planned Parenthood began to advocate abortion law reform, when the organization's medical director, Mary Calderone, convened a national conference of medical professionals on the issue.

-By 1960, the Federation had provided family planning counseling in hundreds of communities across the country, largely relying on a volunteer workforce.
+By 1960 the Federation had provided family planning counseling in hundreds of communities across the country.

 By 1960, visitors to PPFA centers across the nation numbered over 300,000 per year.